DrueStaples08/email_analysis/README.md

 ### Results
 ![Inertia Clusters](elbow_plot.png)

-- Out of 10 clusters, 3 seems to be the most optimum for differentiating the data
+- Out of 10 clusters, 3 is the most optimum for differentiating the data

 ![Kmeans](kmeans_scatter.png)